Capital gains and why they matter – a tax expert explains

 remaining much lower than the top rate on ordinary

-What are the effects of capital gains taxes?
+What are the effects of capital gain taxes?

 Supporters of lower rates for capital gains argue that it